ADHD/EXECUTIVE FUNCTION CHALLENGES:The Social & Emotional Impact on Learning, Motivation, Behavior, & the Family System©2-Hour Live-Webinar

 During the past ten years, we have learned so much about how ADHD and Executive Function impact learning, behavior, and motivation.

 Join me as I help you make sense of why it is so hard for your child to behave as expected.
-What makes following directions and consistency of behavior so challenging?
+What makes following directions and consistency of behavior so challenging when you're raising a child with ADHD?
 Why concepts like organization and time management seem to be learned, but not followed.
 How using rewards and punishments often create more problems than they solve.
 Why attention and discipline alone are not enough to improve performance and compliance.